 The Group has broaden gift product portfolio by offering more product categories for the customers to choose from and successfully expanded into the imprintable gift segment since 2015, which are popular corporate marketing and advertising items.
-The revenue generated from the gift products increased by approximately RM1.0 million or 6.5% from approximately RM15.4 million in the Last Year to approximately RM16.4 million in the Year, which was mainly attributable to the increased in the average selling price per unit by approximately 16.8% in the Year compared to the Last Year.
+The revenue generated from the gift products increased by approximately RM13.9 million or 84.8% from approximately RM16.4 million in the Last Year to approximately RM30.3 million in the Year, which was mainly attributable to the increase in the quantity sold by approximately 81.8% in the Year compared to the Last Year, primarily due to the positive market sentiment after Malaysia has loosen the COVID-19 restriction.